wimrijnders/V3DLib/README.md

 git clone https://github.com/mn416/QPULib
 make QPU=1 all
 make test
+...
+make clean
 ```

-- *QPU=1* will use the GPU to run kernels.
+- `QPU=1` will use the GPU to run kernels.
-- Any other value, notably *QPU=0* will run the kernels in an emulator
+- Any other value, notably `QPU=0`, will run the kernels in an emulator

+`make QPU=1 all` will build all the examples.
 To build a specific example (e.g. `QCD`):

 ```